learn-academy-2023-bravo/week-2-assessment-borja-x13/interview-questions.md

 1. Component: a component is reusable code that acts the same way as a function but returns HTML

-2. Spread operator: the spread operator takes in an iterateable element and expands it into individual elements
+2. Spread operator: The spread operator takes in an iterateable element and expands it into individual elements

-3. React state:
+3. React state: State is a built-in object in react that is used to keep data and property values on a component which allows for it to change over time and re-render

-4. React props:
+4. React props: Props is a React keyword that stands for properties.
+Props is used to pass data between React components from a parent component to a child component

-5. DOM events:
+5. DOM events: DOM events are a way to handle dynamic changes in the React app